Catrobat/Catroweb/doc/current/authentication.md

 ---

-## Retrieve the upload token of an user
+## Retrieve the upload token of a user
 >

 Given I have the HTTP Request: